-- Modularization without communication is useless; information needs to flow from call to routine and back to call. - Communication is achieved by passing arguments to parameters and back to arguments or return values. - value parameter: parameter is initialized by copying argument (input only). - reference parameter: parameter is a reference to the argument and is initialized to the argument's address (input/output).
+- Modularization without communication is useless; information needs to flow from call to routine and back to call. - Communication is achieved by passing arguments from a call to parameters in a routine and back to arguments or return values.

+- value parameter: parameter is initialized by copying argument (input only). - reference parameter: parameter is a reference to the argument and is initialized to the argument's address (input/output).